-Missy Erickson is a 24-year-old track sprint cyclist from Alexandria, Minnesota.
-She currently resides in San Pedro, California, training at the Velo Sports Center.
-She is a 5 x national champion, including the current US Women’s Elite Match Sprint and US Women’s Elite Keirin National Champion, holds a US track record, the US Women’s Elite Team Sprint National Record, and won a bronze medal at the 2015 UCI Track World Cup in Cali Colombia.
+Missy Erickson is a 26-year-old track cyclist from Alexandria, Minnesota, currently residing in Mertztown, Pennsylvania.
+She is a 6 x national champion, holds 2 US track records, and won a bronze medal at the 2015 UCI Track World Cup in Cali Colombia.
 She is ranked #1 in the United States in the sprint disciplines.
-She has represented the United States at 2 Pan American Championships, 2 World Cups, and the 2015 World Championships.
-She has been training and competing as a sprint cyclist for less than 3 years, and continues to train towards the Rio 2016 Summer Olympic Games.
+She has represented Team USA at 4 UCI Pan American Championships, 3 UCI Track World Cups, and the 2015 UCI Track World Championships.
+She owns and operates ERO Pennsylvania, providing aero testing and fit services to cyclists of all abilities and ages.
+She is also a cycling coach with Big Picture Cycling.